CloudSlang/docs/cloudslang_dsl_reference.rst

 The `iterative step <#iterative-step>`__ will run once for each element in the list or key in the map.

+Loop variables must conform to the rules for valid :ref:`variable names <variable_names>`.

 Iterating through a list
 ^^^^^^^^^^^^^^^^^^^^^^^^